 This camera is in nice condition cosmetically and is mechanically perfect.
 The camera is fully functional, and comes with fresh batteries.

 The viewfinder, mirrorbox, shutter curtains, pentaprism, film compartment and battery compartment are all clean and in great shape.
 The top and bottom plate are free of damage.
 All levers dials and knobs actuate as they should.
 The light meter works perfectly, and the shutter speeds are completely accurate.
-The leatherette is in great condition.

 This camera uses Minolta's ubiquitous SR mount, meaning it can be fitted with any Minolta MC/MD lens, allowing the use of countless lenses with truly world-class optics.